grayjphys/CWRU_Research_Asymmetric_Games_Range_Expansion/Creating_Initial_Waves/README.md

 rw = 0.1, rw = 0.5, and rw = 0.9

+In order for the files to work you must first run the commands:

+chmod +x runningall.sh

+chmod +x replace_vals.sh

 ###########################################################################################################

 ***IMPORTANT: You must first update the job_init_wave_default.slurm file to account for changes in where